Microsoft Security • Investigation Hub • KQL Threat Hunting

-Agent Foskett is GEMXIT’s official cyber security briefing series, created to help organisations understand real Microsoft security signals, threat hunting patterns and practical defensive lessons.
-These briefings are based on real-world observations across Microsoft 365, Azure environments, identity security, phishing investigations, cloud misconfigurations, KQL threat hunting and emerging AI governance challenges.
-Each scenario highlights what actually happened, what was missed, and what organisations can do before small issues become serious incidents.
+Agent Foskett Hub is GEMXIT’s Microsoft Security Investigation Hub — built to help organisations understand real Microsoft security signals, KQL threat hunting patterns and practical defensive lessons.
+The hub focuses on Microsoft Defender XDR, Sentinel, Entra ID, EmailEvents, AuthenticationDetails, phishing investigations, cloud misconfigurations, session security and emerging AI governance risks.
+Each investigation highlights what happened, what was missed, and what organisations can do before small signals become serious incidents.

 Want to know more about Agent Foskett?
 Learn more here →